mcrowson/vpn_on_demand/README.md

 }
 ```

-- Replace EC2_INSTANCE_ID in the `extra_permissions` setting with your actual instance id to give lambda permisions to turn it on/off
+- Replace EC2_INSTANCE_ID in the `extra_permissions` setting with your actual instance id to give lambda permission to turn it on/off
 - Replace the value in `s3_bucket` with the name of a bucket for holding your project during deployment.
 You can set this to some random value and Zappa will create the bucket for you.